johanley/special-relativity-core/README.md

 ## What I've learned so far in this project

-Strange but true: a boost changes the *measured* rates all clocks in the universe except for those moving the same way as you.
+**Strange but true**: a boost changes the *measured* rates all clocks in the universe except for those moving the same way as you.
 A boost changes the *measured* geometry of all objects in the universe (the flattening effect) except for those moving the same way as you.

 **Time dilation and length contraction are two sides of the same coin.**